Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 spark.speculation                                          false
 spark.sql.oap.fiberCache.persistent.memory.initial.size    256g            # DCPMM capacity per executor
 spark.sql.oap.fiberCache.persistent.memory.reserved.size   50g             # Reserved space per executor
-spark.sql.extensions                  org.apache.spark.sql.OapExtensions   # Enable OAP-Cache jar in Spark
+spark.sql.extensions                  org.apache.spark.sql.OapExtensions   # Enable OAP jar in Spark
 ```

-***Also need to add OAP-Cache jar absolute file path in spark.executor.extraClassPath and spark.driver.extraClassPath.***
+***Add OAP absolute path to `.jar` file in `spark.executor.extraClassPath` and` spark.driver.extraClassPath`.***

-You need to change the value for spark.executor.instances, spark.sql.oap.fiberCache.persistent.memory.initial.size, and spark.sql.oap.fiberCache.persistent.memory.reserved.size according to your real environment.
+Change the values of `spark.executor.instances`, `spark.sql.oap.fiberCache.persistent.memory.initial.size`, and `spark.sql.oap.fiberCache.persistent.memory.reserved.size` to match your environment.

-- spark.executor.instances: We suggest to configure the value to 2x number of the worker nodes considering NUMA binding is enabled.
-With each worker node runs two executors, each executor will be bound to one of the two sockets.
-And accesses the corresponding DCPMM device on that socket.
+- `spark.executor.instances`: We suggest setting the value to 2X the number of worker nodes when NUMA binding is enabled.
+Each worker node runs two executors, each executor is bound to one of the two sockets, and accesses the corresponding DCPMM device on that socket.
-- spark.sql.oap.fiberCache.persistent.memory.initial.size: It is configured to the available DCPMM capacity to used as data cache per exectutor.
+- `spark.sql.oap.fiberCache.persistent.memory.initial.size`: It is configured to the available DCPMM capacity to be used as data cache per exectutor.
-- spark.sql.oap.fiberCache.persistent.memory.reserved.size: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
+- `spark.sql.oap.fiberCache.persistent.memory.reserved.size`: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
 We suggest reserving 20% - 25% of the available DCPMM capacity to avoid memory allocation failure.
-But even with an allocation failure, OAP-Cache will continue the operation to read data from original input data and will not cache the data block.
+But even with an allocation failure, OAP will continue the operation to read data from original input data and will not cache the data block.

-***Besides above configurations, there are other specific parameters based on different DCPM cache strategies(guava, non-evictable, vmemcache).
-You can choose one of them and follow corresponding guide as following.***

-#### Use Guava Cache Strategy
+#### Choose additional configuration options

+Optimize your environment by choosing a DCPMM caching strategy (guava, non-evictable, vmemcache).

+##### Guava cache

 Guava cache is based on memkind library, built on top of jemalloc and provides memory characteristics.
 To use it in your workload, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.